Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Embedding Distortion Control

-Furthermore, if we only consider the class of support-induced partitionings, then the rate-distortion lower bounds~\eqref{eq:bound-rate-dhc} and~\eqref{eq:rd-nu2} also hold for partitioned permutation coding independently of the partitioning chosen.
+We finally prove that the rate-distortion lower bounds~\eqref{eq:bound-rate-dhc} and~\eqref{eq:rd-nu2} also hold for the class of support-induced partitionings.
 Applying~\eqref{eq:bound-rate-dhc} individually to the partition rates $\rho_j$ in~\eqref{eq:R_partitioning_2}, and then using the convexity of $-\log(\cdot)$ and Jensen's inequality, we have that